 Major Systems and Physiology

 The skeletal and muscular shell of the thorax encloses the heart and lungs, powers breathing, and is the mechanical platform for arm and neck motion.
-It is bounded anteriorly by the sternum and ribs, laterally and posteriorly by the ribs, and supported posteriorly by the spine.
+It is bounded anteriorly by the sternum and ribs, laterally and posteriorly by ribs, and supported posteriorly by the spine.
 The inferior boundary is the diaphragm and rib margins.
 Superiorly, it is bounded by the clavicles and soft tissues of the neck.
-The thoracic wall includes the bodies of the 12 thoracic vertebrae, the 12 pairs of ribs, and the sternum.
+The thoracic wall includes the bodies of 12 thoracic vertebrae, 12 pairs of ribs, and the sternum.

 The thorax resembles a truncated cone, each pair of ribs having a greater diameter than that above, making the rib cage much smaller at the top than at the base.
 The ribs are separated by intercostal spaces numbered from the rib above.
 The first rib slopes slightly downward from back to front.
 Each succeeding rib has a greater slope, the intercostal spaces widening from top to bottom.

 The sternum (Fig. 8-1) consists of the manubrium, body, (gladiolus), and xiphoid cartilage.
 There is a fibrocartilage (rarely synovial) joint between the manubrium and body; mobility at this joint is slight.
 While it is cartilaginous at birth, the xiphoid begins calcifying in childhood and this continues throughout life.
 The xiphoid is commonly monofid, lance shaped and caudally oriented.
 Variations are very common and include bifid and trifid divisions, xiphoidal foramina as well as ventral and dorsal projections.
 When angulated forward, the xiphoid can be mistaken for an abdominal mass.